 The exterior and interior clothing: the interior mansions of the human

 What constitutes the journeyman’s clothing that we wear through life?
-This covering exacts particular patterns, foibles, disasters and dynamics that lead to ill health and misfortune.
+This covering exacts particular patterns, foibles, disasters, and dynamics that lead to ill health and misfortune.
 Where do we acquire it from?
-As human’s we incarnate through the fields of energy surrounding our parent’s enforced intimacy, copulation, sex, love making or enter post the fact.
-We enclose ourselves with what surrounds them, and perhaps as we incarnate we are pulled to the familiar, exotic or karmic fate.
-It probable doesn’t matter, as we have in Subud, an elitist model that somewhere along the line, some good ancestor worshipped God fully, and thus we were brought into this lineage, as well as the possibility of coming into proximity of Subud.
-Be-that-as-it-may, the interface of spirit into matter could be explained be Carl Jung’s or Joseph Campbell’s world of archetypal forms, that we enter through before incarnation.
+As humans, we incarnate through the fields of energy surrounding our parent’s enforced intimacy, copulation, sex, lovemaking, or enter the fact.
+We enclose ourselves with what surrounds us, and perhaps as we incarnate we are pulled to the familiar, exotic, or karmic fate.
+It probably doesn’t matter, as we have in Subud, an elitist model that somewhere along the line, some good ancestor worshipped God fully, and thus we were brought into this lineage, as well as the possibility of coming into proximity of Subud.
+Be that as it may, the interface of spirit into matter could be explained by Carl Jung’s or Joseph Campbell’s world of archetypal forms, that we enter through before incarnation.
 It is through these archetypal patterns that we clothe ourselves, during our initial (at least) life’s journey, transforming from one to another, discarding older less effective models to don new ones as we emerge and grow into our real Self.

 This is the model of Emanation called the Great Chain of Being 24.
 The human is clothed in this evolutionary unfolding.
 The human, it is said, is composed of several selves.
-In our present vernacular we may use the terms mind, body and spirit.
-Others use a much more esoteric compilations of who we are, using such terms as physical, emotional, mental, etheric, astral and causal bodies.
-In a simplistic way we can categorize ourselves in differentiated levels that lead from one into the next:
+In our present vernacular, we may use the terms mind, body, and spirit.
+Others use a much more esoteric compilation of who we are, using such terms as physical, emotional, mental, etheric, astral, and causal bodies.
+In a simplistic way, we can categorize ourselves in differentiated levels that lead from one to the next:

-vegetal elements that brings life to our cells and their attendant systems–our physiology.
-These provide our rudimentary sensate capacity, and provide the matrix for our future autonomic nervous system.
-This complex of systems is given ambulatory, defensive, sexual and territorial ambitions through an ...
+vegetal elements that bring life to our cells and their attendant systems–our physiology.
+These provide our rudimentary sensate capacity and provide the matrix for our future autonomic nervous system.
+This complex of systems is given ambulatory, defensive, sexual, and territorial ambitions through an …

 instinctual or animal brain and residing self, and then given thought, abstraction and reason, languages and mind via our …